Nuullll/google-kickstart/README.md

 - Get familiar with the input/output format, prepare a template to handle I/O fast.
 - Be aware of [the VERSION of the language and packages](https://codingcompetitions.withgoogle.com/kickstart/faq).
 If you want to test your code locally, build a virtual environment.
-  > e.g. `fstring` is a new feature for python 3.6, which is NOT supported on the kickstart platform (python 3.5).
+  > e.g. `fstring` is a new feature of python 3.6, which is NOT supported on the kickstart platform (python 3.5).
 [Ref](https://www.python.org/dev/peps/pep-0498/)